Step-by-Step Guide to Setting Up Email Accounts in cPanel

 Option 2: Configure an Email Client

-If you prefer to use an email client like Microsoft Outlook, Apple Mail, or Gmail, you’ll need the following details:
+If you prefer to use an email client like Outlook, Thunderbird, or Gmail, you’ll need the following details:

 - Incoming Mail Server (IMAP/POP3):